HengYiLee/Digital-Portfolio/Functionality.md

 ### Functionality

 The user will be able to, upon clicking on the class, to see the required prerequisites or see it on the short description.
 There will also be an option after clicking the classes to be able to click on the prerequisite classes and see the description for the prerequisite.
 This process will continue until there are no prerequisites remaining.
 The class that comes after will also be mentioned and linked and if the class is part of a pathway, the pathway will be mentioned as well.
 	Another option will include recommended or related classes.
 These classes are not required, for example principles of engineering with computere science, but are reccommended for specific career paths or further understanding.
 These classes will also be linkable and one can navigate to find these classes if they are interested to do so.

 ### Design

 The prerequisites and other classes mentioned will all be underlined and in a cobalt blue, or yellow when in dark mode.
 Colors are still up for discussion for the designers of the app, however.
 Hovering over the prerequisites will show the link the class link will lead to in the alt text.
 The font will not change, however, for consistency reasons, as well will the size of the font.
 	The pages the link will lead to will just be the class descriptions on the side.
 When asking for a full list, the list will replace the "classes list" on the left.
 The background color will stay the same as well as the font and text colors in the rectangle.

 ### QA

-The potential problems with implementing this feature is getting stuck on the tabs, and being unable to get out,
+The potential problems with implementing this feature is getting stuck on the tabs, and being unable to get out of said tab.
+Other issues can include lag, where it doesn't pull up the tabs that show prerequisite classes, this would be a major problem because it means that it is essentially show nothing, and the user cannot properly interact with the code.
+	Other issues is that class descriptions may not show up, or the tabs that do pop up may not be in the desired place they were originally intended for on the screen.
+The best way to prevent this is extensive testing, as well as large understanding and comprehension of HTML, because this would most likely be a feature for the website.
 # Feature 17

 Auto make scehdule (WITH OPTMOIZATION) or randomizer